97shivank/RockPaperScissor/README.md

   <img src="./screenshots/game_screen.png">
   <br>

-5. I’ve Pressed Paper, so The Result Is Shown Below in the same screen with Scores.
+5. I’ve Pressed Rock, so The Result Is Shown Below in the same screen with Scores.

 6. Now To See Your Scorecard, Click On Scoreboard Button Below Submit Button on Home Screen.
   <br>